 Brand crises can often be avoided when risks are quickly identified and acted on.
 Even when crises occur, swift action can significantly reduce losses or even turn a crisis into an opportunity.
 The early signals found in digital chatter from actors can provide the additional time needed to mitigate a risk before it presents itself, or better prepare to minimize the damage if the risk becomes a reality.

 The Forrester TEI study found that Crisp alerts customers to critical risks and the actors behind them within 30 minutes, provides intelligence to cut through the noise, and enables customers to prevent and lessen the impact of brand crises.
 The study concluded, for a composite organization representative of interviewed customers, that Crisp delivers a three-year risk-adjusted ROI of 572% and an NPV of $7.2 million.

-Learn more about how your brand can develop resilience in the face of accelerating risks by downloading the full study, The Total Economic Impact™ of Crisp Early-Warning Risk Intelligence.
+Learn more about how your brand can develop resilience in the face of accelerating risks by downloading the full study, The Total Economic Impact™ of Crisp Real-time Risk Intelligence.

 Stay up to date with our latest news